‘The Young And The Restless’ Spoilers For Wednesday: Rey Hits Rock Bottom

 — Young and Restless (@YandR_CBS) March 19, 2019

 Rey (Jordi Vilasuso) has had a rough couple of days.
 Paul (Doug Davidson) fired him, and he learned about Mia (Noemi Gonzalez) and Arturo’s (Jason Canela) affair.
 That knowledge ended up being the last straw for any possible reconciliation for Rey and his wife.
 Rey is sure about one thing, though.
 He loves Sharon (Sharon Case).
-The good news for Rey is that she loves him back even though he arrested her and she went through the whole ordeal of a trial for a crime she only thought she committed since J.T.
+The good news for Rey is that she loves him back even though he arrested her, and she went through the whole ordeal of a trial for a crime she only thought she committed since J.T.
 (Thad Luckinbill) is alive.

 Sharon supports Rey during his rough stretch.
 Even though Nick (Joshua Morrow) apologized to her, they both agreed that it’s too late for their third try.
 Now, Rey and Sharon might get at least a bit of time to explore their feelings for each other unencumbered.
 Of course, Rey may be looking for work if he cannot convince Paul to give him another chance at the Genoa City Police Department, but at least his rent seems fairly negotiable since Sharon is his landlord.
 In some ways, Rey has hit rock bottom, but he appears ready to move forward with a new life path.